isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     a letter, digit, hyphen, dot, or null.

-The following configuration replaces anything other than a letter, digit, hyphen, or dot with the letter 'x':
+The following configuration replaces anything other than a letter, digit, hyphen, or dot with the letter "x":
 ::

     "Dhcp4": {